js13kGames/siopa/README.md

 game with various amounts of additional content.
 Note that these files will only work with older (non-cut) versions of the JS files, which are contained in the repo history but aren't in the current tree.
-After the competition, I will probably get them to an easily playable state directly in the repo--but while the competition is going on, I feel the focus should be on the 13 KB entry version.
+After the competition, I will probably get them to an easily playable state directly in the repo&mdash;but while the competition is going on, I feel the focus should be on the 13 KB entry version.

 ##Credits

-Richard Schnedier (me) came up with the original idea and design of the game, programmed the Siopa engine, and marked up the textual content.
+Richard Schnedier (me) came up with the original idea and design of the game, programmed the Siopa engine, and marked up the writing with the Siopa tags.
 Nicholas Ken Capils did the writing and level design.
 Thanks to our playtesters, and particularly our fellow String Trees compatriot [Jacsn](https://jacsn.net).